Travel Essentials

 To access the Île-de-France transport network, locate the acronyms on the street:

-To travel on the network, you must have a transport ticket (magnetic ticket or Navigo Pass).
-This ticket must be checked or validated before access to the trains.
+To travel on the network, you must have a transport ticket (single ticket or Navigo pass)).
+This ticket must be validated before access to the trains.

 Fares & passes